Rental Maintenance & Repair - Who is Responsible?

 The landlord is only responsible for lights located outside of the rental in a common area or under special circumstances, such as safety issues with the height of the ceilings.

 In most cases, especially single family homes, tenants are responsible for cleaning the windows which includes the exterior & the interior.
-In addition, not cleaning windows may cause them to deteriorate where they cannot open or close properly.
+Failure to clean windows may cause them to deteriorate where they cannot open or close properly.
 Hopefully, the windows are easily accessible to routinely clean.
 For larger buildings, where the tenant may not be able to access the outside of their windows, landlords or an HOA will likely be responsible for the window cleaning.
 Tenants should start by checking the lease.
 In the case where a tenant is responsible for their windows, we recommend hiring a third party and approving it by landlord.
 Remember that safety is always a top priority.

 Upon move in, document the condition of the rental unit.
 Hemlane has a tracking sheet specifically for documenting maintenance.Tenants are not liable for damages caused prior to their residency nor are they responsible for "reasonable wear & tear" while living in the unit.
 Next check local laws and regulations.
 County and state building codes supersede lease agreements protecting tenants from health risks such as mold, asbestos, rodents etc and it is the responsibility of the landlord to keep the unit up to local safety standards.
 However if tenants are responsible for these health conditions either through negligence or direct acts, there will likely be cause for eviction and/or restitution.